BenjaminWills/programming-notes/terraform/terraform_notes.md

 This code will save the ip address of the commissioned `ec2` instance to a text file in the parent directory called `ip.txt`.

+It is important to note that:

+- The plan will not show outputs of terraform provisionals
+- Some provisionals will require a network connection to the resource to work

 ## Terraform state

 The `state` file is created by running `terraform apply` and houses the information about the resources to be provisioned.
 This allows terraform to map from code to provisioning resources.